Property Tax Relief

 The qualification date for each exemption is July 1.
 Applications are required annually and shall be submitted on or around September but have a deadline for return date no later than April 1st .
 If accepted the exemption will reduce the total tax dollars due.
 The exemption will not appear separately on the tax bill.

 When applying, new applicants must provide a birth certificate.
-If home is held in a trust, you must provide a copy of the trust documentation including the list of beneficiaries.
+If home is held in a trust, you must provide a copy of the trust list of beneficiaries.

 Exemptions are granted for 1 year only.
 An application must be filed each year.